Obtaining a Library Card

-- Provide a photo ID and a proof of residence, such as a picture ID with current address, utility bill, mail postmarked within the last three months, printed checks, or a rent receipt or contract.
+- Provide a photo ID and a proof of residence, such as utility bill, rental agreement, or any piece of mail postmarked in the last 90 days with your name and address.

 - Present all information at the Circulation Desk.

-Note: Children age five and older may obtain a library card in their name with their parent’s or guardian’s permission.
+Note: Children age five and older may obtain a library card that is attached to their parent's card.

 Library Cardholder Responsibilities